jezzsantos/ServiceStack.Webhooks.Azure/README.md

     }
 ```

-**WARNING: ** Before deploying your new webhook workerrole to the cloud you will need to make some configuration changes to work with data stores in the cloud, (rather than using local storage on your machine).
+**WARNING: ** Before deploying your new WorkerRole to a Cloud Service in Azure you will need to make some configuration changes to work with data stores in the cloud, (rather than using local storage on your machine).

-## Configuring your Azure WorkerRole Relay
+### Configuring Relay

-Since you are deploying this component to Azure, the configuration for it will likely exist in your Azure configuration (`ServiceConfiguration.cscfg`) file as well:
+Since you are deploying this component to a Cloud Service, the configuration for it will likely exist in  (`ServiceConfiguration.cscfg`) file as well:

 In the 'Cloud' project that you created, edit the properties of the 'WebhookEventRelay' role.